MAR Ratio Explained: Tool for Risk Management in Investments

 The MAR Ratio Formula

-The MAR Ratio formula is a relatively simple calculation.
-It’s designed to show the relationship between an investment’s growth and its risk.
-Here’s the formula:
+The MAR Ratio formula is a masterclass in simplicity.
+It bypasses complex standard deviations to map the direct relationship between an investment’s growth and its risk.
+Here is the exact calculation:

 MAR Ratio = Maximum Drawdown Compound Annual Growth Rate (CAGR)